BLE-LTER/ble-handbook/handbook.md

 An uses a lot of R. Tim uses a lot of Python.
 We also write things in JavaScript, HTML, CSS, Markdown, SQL.

 Our metadata is based on the Ecological Metadata Language (EML), which is XML.
-Many of the actual tools we use and develop revolve around making, reading, validating EML.
+Many of the actual tools we use and develop revolve around making, reading, and validating EML.
 Lots more on this later on.

-### Actual software and tools
+### Software and tools

-Note that while many of the below tools are enterprise products (or have a paying option), we strive to keep our IM system free and sustainable.
+Note that while many of the tools listed below are enterprise products (or have a paying option), we strive to keep our IM system free and sustainable.
 With the increasing abundance of open-source and free tools, we hope to be able to do so for a long time.

 - We use GitKraken as our Git client, and GitHub to manage, publicize, and collaborate on Git repositories.
 GitKraken integrates with GitHub well (you can use GH credentials in GK), and has a really neat tree visualization of changes in a repository.

 - We use a variety of text editors to examine and edit plain text files.
 Tim uses VS Studio Code and An uses Sublime Text.
 Big note: other IMs we know heavily use the Oxygen XML Editor to edit and validate their EML documents.
 Oxygen is decidedly not free, although they do give out academic licenses if their logo is displayed on one's website.
 We decided not to go that route, and just use a text editor to look at EML.
 This works fine for our automated-everything, no-manual editing philosophy.

-I'm sure there are others.

 <a id="tools-we-develop-and-maintain"></a>
 ## Tools we develop and maintain